 This project has appeared in the International Computer Music Conference (ICMC) at the Onassis Cultural Center main lobby (Athens, Greece), Generative Art international conference at the Triennale museum (Milan, Italy), Society for Electroacoustic Music in the United States (SEAMUS) at Virginia Tech, I-Park environmental sculpture garden (Connecticut), and Sculpture Magazine.

 I’ve presented talks and papers on this project in the Sound and Music Computing international conference and the International Workshop on Musical Metacreation during the Conference on Artificial Intelligence and Interactive Digital Entertainment.

 How it works:

 Shown at SEAMUS 2014 with Disklavier piano

-Canada Fantasia—score (PDF), recording:
+Canada Fantasia for piano duo—score (PDF), recording:

 Live improvisation with Jayson Beaster-Jones, saxophone

 Initial exploratory session at the Atlantic Center for the Arts, summer 2015:

 Low or bright light is fine (as long as visitors’ faces are visible).
 Could be presented with headphones if necessary, but it really flourishes in a lobby/pathway area with fluctuating traffic and a little space to stop off and look closer.
 The computer displays the software’s view of the visitors, to help them see how their interaction influences it.
 This can be shown on your own large display or projection if desired.
 1–3 electrical outlets (computer and (preferred option:) digital player piano or (alternative:) 1–2 powered speakers).